selenkarakaya/MonthlyPlanner/README.md

 - HTML/CSS: For structuring and styling the app.
 - JavaScript (ES6+): Core language for building components and managing logic.
--This project uses only HTML, CSS, and vanilla JavaScript, making it lightweight and easy to modify.
+- This project uses only HTML, CSS, and vanilla JavaScript, making it lightweight and easy to modify.

 ## Demo 🔗